colurw/chess_NN/readme.md

 <img src="https://github.com/colurw/chess_NN/assets/66322644/d768ea9f-b188-4423-8232-8ba7712a8182" align="right" width="450px"/>
 Creates training, validation, and testing datasets containing x,y pairs of one- hot tensors that represent puzzle board states.
-A neural network is initialised, trained, assessed for its ability to find the optimal move, then saves the model.
+A neural network is initialised, trained, assessed for its ability to find the optimal move, then saved.
 The training history is plotted, in order to help diagnose over-training or an under-powered network. <br><br>
 The figure to the right shows an over-fitted neural network.
 After the eighth epoch of training, the validation loss starts to increase, whilst the training loss continues to